-The CSA funding level is minimally appears to be adequate to deliver street light services, and does not cover the costs of upgrades, inflation or increasing costs of maintenance..
+The CSA funding level appears to be adequate to deliver street light services.

 The CSA revenues were \$1.4 million in FY 11-12, as shown in Table 3-4.
 Revenues were composed of property taxes (53 percent) and service charges (47 percent).
 There was no interest revenue in FY 11-12 in spite of a positive fund balance; the County reports this was a one-time anomaly and that it continually invests the CSA fund balance.